Doctors

 Salaried Doctors

-We employ three doctors in the practice to assist the partners.
+We employ six doctors in the practice to assist the partners.
 Patients may book appointments directly with them, although they work on a part-time basis and at different times during the week.

 Dr Sibylle Holch (Female)